romkavt/yandex-money-sdk-php/README.md

 Your app asks user to give permissions to manage operations with user's Yandex.Money account.
 This process is known as OAuth authorization.
 As a result of OAuth your app receives access token from Yandex.Money servers.

-Then, with this token your app can make requests to our servers and make operations with user's account, sometimes even without his actual activity.
+Then, with this token your app can make requests to our servers and perform operations with user's account, sometimes even without his actual activity.

 ### Code samples